Healthy Homes Assessment St Leonards

 Insulation St Leonards

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness, and will also make it easier to allow the household to keep warmth.
+A house that is well-insulated will reduce the risk of condensation and reduce the chances of mould and dampness as well as making much easier to the house to retain heat.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3